ric-bal/a-star-visualiser/README.md

 <br><hr>

 ### notes on drawing mazes
-the program can only detect black pixels, and may be innacurate if the black lines are too thin <br>
+the program can only detect black pixels, and may be innacurate if the black lines are too thin <br><br>
 using own maze:
 - works best with PNGs
 - draw with thick black lines (like in the image provided) on an 800px square canvas